 To make changes or get specific information about flight bookings, contact your airline or travel agent directly.
 For airline contact details, click here.

 For information regarding exemption applications and entry to Australia, click here.

 At the Airport

 To view dining and retail opening hours, click here.
-Please not hours may vary due to the impacts of COVID-19.

 Taxis, ride share, rental car providers and public buses remain business as usual during this time.
 To book your transport; visit our transport page for details.

 The Australian aviation industry has developed a Domestic Passenger Journey Protocol to provide clear and consistent guidance regarding risk-minimisation principles and processes in domestic airports and on aircraft for domestic passenger travel.